 Learn how to care for a jade plant inside, outdoors, and over the winter!

-Jade plants originated in the deserts of South Africa and Mozambique but arrived in Europe and America about a hundred years ago.
+The jade plant (aka Crassula ovata) is native to the deserts of South Africa and Mozambique but arrived in Europe and America about a hundred years ago.
 When caring for your jade plant, remember where they come from: strong sunlight, sandy slopes, open fields, and arid conditions.
 They are hardy, durable houseplants, but they still need some TLC every now and then.

 South Africa averages a whopping 1,000 hours of sunlight every year, so it’s safe to say that jade plants LOVE the sun.
 Mature jade plants thrive in 4-6 hours of sunlight every day, so it’s best if you keep them in a bright, south-facing window.
 A red border around the leaves is a sign you’re giving it a good amount of bright light.

 Unlike other succulents that can be damaged by direct sunlight, jade plants are hardy, and only in extreme cases can the green leaves turn completely yellow from the sun.
 If you want to put your plant in bright, direct light, make sure to acclimate it by increasing the amount of light each day incrementally.
 Baby jade plants aren’t quite as tough yet, though, and should only be exposed to indirect sunlight to keep the leaves from burning.

 Jade plants can be a little tricky to water since they’re desert plants and can go long periods of time without water.
 To water your jade plant, soak the soil and let the water drain out of the bottom of the pot.
 Then remove any sitting water.
 Good drainage is absolutely essential for this plant!
 Overwatering can cause the leaves to fall or lead to root rot very easily.